rendez0829/rendez0829.github.io/_postsback/2019-02-20-digital-minimalism.md

 Source: [Nikhil Thota](https://medium.com/@nikhilthota/digital-minimalism-ac083064b4e4)

-A few months ago I was offered (and have since accepted) a full time offer to work at Facebook in San Francisco and in that time I have been reflecting on my own usage of social media and the amount of value it has added to my life.
+A few months ago I was offered (and have since accepted) a full time offer to work at Facebook in San Francisco and in that time I have been reflecting on my own usage of  and the amount of value it has added to my life.

 A common trend I’ve been seeing is the urgency to delete all your social media IMMEDIATELY or even go completely off-the-grid to avoid the unimaginable long-term implications of having your attention and personal data potentially manipulated and abused.
 I don’t think that we can thrive in today’s world without utilizing the platforms that allow us such a dense level of interconnectivity.
 I’m not saying that things couldn’t be engineered better; what I am saying however, is that we can take control of how these platforms influence us and in a sense, take control of our own evolution.